simpleiot/simpleiot/README.md

 ![Go](https://github.com/simpleiot/simpleiot/workflows/Go/badge.svg?branch=master)

+Simple IoT is collection of building blocks to help you build custom IoT systems quickly, but yet provide full flexibility to customize the system.
+Many features like device communication, device update, rules, user/group management, user portal, etc. are needed for every IoT system.
+This project provides a solid foundation of common features so that you can focus on the specific problem you are solving.
+See [vision](docs/vision.md) for more information.

-Simple IoT is collection of building blocks and best practices for building IoT systems, learned from experience building real-world systems.
+Simple IoT was developed while building real world real-world systems.
 This project provides a portal application (typically deployed in the cloud) as well as packages for implementing an edge application to run on embedded Linux systems.

 The Simple IoT project also includes open source gateway [firmware](https://github.com/simpleiot/firmware/tree/master/siot-fw) and